bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/topic-2-10-strings-loops.rst

    The first character in a Java String is at index 0 and the last characters is at **length()** - 1.
 So loops processing Strings should start at 0!

-The String methods (covered in lesson 2.7 and given in the |AP CSA Reference Sheet|) that are most often used to process strings are:
+The String methods (covered in a previous lesson and given in the |AP CSA Reference Sheet|) that are most often used to process strings are:

 - **int length()** : returns the number of characters in a String object.